-The assessment procedure is designed to take into account a wide range of activities including Coursework, comprising a Final Project, and the two formal papers; Paper 1 and Paper 11.
+The assessment procedure is designed to take into account a wide range of activities: Coursework, including a Final Project, and the two formal papers: Paper I and Paper II.

-Coursework, including the Final Project.
+Coursework, including a Final Project

 The Coursework should provide the candidates with the opportunity to research, develop, and realise ideas in a variety of ways, within the context of a planned sequence of experiences.
 The Final Project is expected to be a thematic enquiry and an expressive response showing sequential development.
 This development should demonstrate how a systematically structured Final Project affected cumulatively shows the candidates' knowledge, understanding, and skills.
 The theme for the Final Project may be determined by the teacher or student or negotiated by the teacher and student.
 The theme should be clearly defined and inserted in a separate folder in the portfolio.
-The Final Project should be accompanied by the Art Project Sheet which is to be inserted in the Portfolio.
+The Final Project should be accompanied by the Art Project Sheet.